moderndatacompany/dataos.info/docs/resources/instance_secret/data_sources/snowflake_kp_steps.md

 However, ensure that you securely note down the passphrase, as it will be required later when configuring Snowflake authentication.

-## Step 2: Retrieve the Private Key for Snowflake
+## Step 2: Retrieve the Private Key

-Run the following command to display the private key contents:
+Run the following command to display the private key contents which will be used while creating Instance Secret:

 ```bash
 cd ~/.snowflake/keys